companieshouse/overseas-entities-web/docs/use-nodemon-in-docker-chs-development-dev-mode.md

 ## What is this about?

-For node applications, when you run them in "dev mode" and do a change then this application will be updated by coping over the changed files and  restarting the docker container (see file `Tiltfile.dev` for details)
+For node applications, when you run them in "dev mode" and do a change then this application will be updated by copying over the changed files and restarting the docker container (see file `Tiltfile.dev` for details)

-This is a relatively slow process and can be speeded up by creating a separate docker image that uses `nodemon` to restart the node application (within the docker container) when any files are changed as specified in the `nodemon.conf` file.
+This is a relatively slow process and can be sped up by creating a separate docker image that uses `nodemon` to restart the node application (within the docker container) when any files are changed as specified in the `nodemon.conf` file.

 Note that this is an *optional* enhancement.
 If you don't update the `Tiltfile` in  the `docker-chs-development` project then `nodemon` will not be used.